Understand how your Experiences drive your product's adoption and target Heap cohorts in Chameleon.

 With Chameleon's Heap integration, you can analyze and target Chameleon Experiences at an advanced level.
-By connecting Heap to Chameleon, you will be able to set Heap as a:
+By connecting Heap to Chameleon, you can set Heap as a:

 Refined Segments are essential for successful product guidance; relevance breeds high engagement.
 And once you communicate with users, you'll want to know what drives the biggest impact.

-By syncing your data to Heap, you can analyze how your Experiences contribute to each step of your user's journey, and decide how you can improve it.
+Sync your data to Heap to analyze how your Experiences contribute to each step of your user's journey, and decide how you can improve it.

 Enable the Heap integration in a few clicks.
 Search the integrations page in your Chameleon Dashboard for Heap to connect your Heap account.

 Next, enable to toggle below to automatically begin sending data to your Heap account.
 This works by using the existing Heap code on your website, and data will only be sent on pages where the Heap script is present and working.

 You will then see events flow into your Heap account, and you can check this in the Live data feed 👇

 To define events within Heap, you will need to click on the event, and then click Define Event:

 Alternatively, you can visit the "Definitions" section of your Heap dashboard, and then define the event.